A Lesson to Learn: Cocrystal Pharma Inc. (COCP)

 COCP’s Market Performance

-COCP stocks went down by -4.09% for the week, with a monthly jump of 105.00% and a quarterly performance of 91.28%, while its annual performance rate touched 225.78%.
-The volatility ratio for the week stands at 23.50% while the volatility levels for the past 30 days are set at 15.12% for Cocrystal Pharma Inc..
-The simple moving average for the period of the last 20 days is 47.52% for COCP stocks with a simple moving average of 39.97% for the last 200 days.
+COCP stocks went up by 0.65% for the week, with a monthly jump of 82.62% and a quarterly performance of 68.27%, while its annual performance rate touched 187.85%.
+The volatility ratio for the week stands at 8.77% while the volatility levels for the past 30 days are set at 15.78% for Cocrystal Pharma Inc..
+The simple moving average for the period of the last 20 days is 20.78% for COCP stocks with a simple moving average of 30.27% for the last 200 days.

 Analysts’ Opinion of COCP